-Reviews are submitted using the MR Reviewer Home.
-Please Sign In, so that you are then connected with all your reviewer data.
+Reviews are submitted using MR Reviewer Home.
+Once you sign in you will be connected to all your reviewer data.

-Change of address or name.
-Please inform our Reviewer Services Department (firstname.lastname@example.org) at once of any change in your address (paper or email) or name.
+Change of name or address.
+Please inform our Reviewer Data Services Department (firstname.lastname@example.org) at once of any change in your address (paper or email) or name.
 This will prevent the loss of review material and will save time and money.

 When to keep the original item.
 Items sent to you for review may be retained (for your personal use only) once you have reviewed them.

 Reviews in other publications.
-You may find yourself asked to write a review of the same book or paper for another publication.
+You may find yourself asked to write a review of the same item for another publication.
 In general, the community is best served by reviews written independently.
 If you have already been asked by another publication to review an item, please let us know and we will transfer it to another reviewer.

 Write to us.
-We invite all reviewers to write to our Reviewer
+We invite reviewers to write to our Reviewer Data

 Services Department (email@example.com)